Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 - If you have a system without direct access to the pipelines for cleaning them, you need to create one.

-- If you are designing a new system, you NEED valves and/or access ports in the mainlines in order to be able to clean them.
+- If you are designing a new system, you NEED valves and/or access ports in the mainlines in order to clean them.

-- If you are having a system designed, and the designer does not include access ports for cleaning—be it valves (gate valves for access) or another means of access to plunge the pipework—WHICH AGAIN, IS NON-NEGOTIABLE, then you need to insist on it, or find another designer.
+- If a designer does not include access ports for cleaning—WHICH AGAIN, IS NON-NEGOTIABLE—then insist on it, or find another designer.

 The Heavy Artillery: Ozone (O₃)